clarkzjw/one-two-three...infinity/README.md

 one-two-three...infinity
 ========================

-Calculating one to a million in every programming languages
+Calculating one to a billion in every programming languages